Step 1: File a 2016-2017 Free Application for Federal Student Aid (FAFSA)

 If you are offered a student loan, you must complete additional requirements to receive the loan.
 You are required to:

-- Complete an online entrance interview at StudentLoans.gov
+- Complete an online entrance counseling at StudentLoans.gov

 - Complete an online master promissory note committing student to repay the loan.
 Complete the promissory note online at StudentLoans.gov

 Step 6: Your refund will be sent to you.

 Prior to the first day of the semester, financial aid refunds (minus registration and housing fees) are processed by Student Financial Services for students who have completed steps 1-5 above.
 Students have the option of selecting to receive their refund either by Direct Deposit or receiving a paper check by mail.
 Information on setting up Direct Deposit can be found here.

 Top 5 Common Mistakes to Avoid